Solid Symposium 2026, 30 April & 1 May, London

-This 90-minute session will explore how Solid is being applied to transform medical and health data interoperability, enabling research collaboration without compromising privacy, compliance, or institutional control.
-The session unites three pioneering initiatives that exemplify Solid’s potential to bridge institutional silos, empower individuals, and enhance the reproducibility and trust of biomedical research.
+This session will explore how Solid is being applied to transform medical and health data interoperability, enabling research collaboration without compromising privacy, compliance, or institutional control.
+The session unites four pioneering initiatives that exemplify Solid’s potential to bridge institutional silos, empower individuals, and enhance the reproducibility and trust of biomedical research.

 The healthcare and biomedical research communities face a fundamental challenge: how to enable data collaboration across institutions and borders without compromising privacy, compliance, or data sovereignty.
 This session brings together three pioneering initiatives demonstrating how the Solid ecosystem is transforming medical data management and interoperability—from rare disease research to preventive health and clinical imaging.